-Stage 4 -Isolation -EYFS and year 1 -isolated from class.
-For our older children this stage will be replaced by an afterschool detention session with parental support.
-Where detention is to be used, parents will usually be telephoned by the Phase Leaders or given 24 hours' notice (either verbally or in writing).
+Stage 4 - Isolation - EYFS and KS1 - isolated from class.
+For our older children this stage may be replaced by an afterschool detention session with parental support.
+This is in consultation with SLT.
+Where detention is to be used, parents will usually be contacted by telephone by the Phase Leaders or given 24 hours' notice (either verbally or in writing).
 A stage 4 letter will also be sent .

 Stage 5 - The child will be sent to SLT and parents will be informed.
-A decision would be made collectively of the next suitable sanction would be.
-This could include an after school detention but in extreme circumstances could include inclusion/exclusion.
+A decision would be made collectively what the next suitable sanction would be.
+This could include an after school detention but in extreme circumstances could include an internal inclusion at another academy or ultimately suspension or full exclusion.